 “Every night was essentially the same: binge drinking, emotional meltdowns, fast food at 2 a.m., hungover in the morning,” she says.
 “Now, my life is full of self-awareness and possibility.
 I have more time and money to do the things I've always wanted to do.”

 Lara's new sober lifestyle also cleared the way to fully embrace her essence: her bisexuality.
-She gives talks on sober sex and has a book coming out soon.
+She gives talks on sober sex and wrote a book about it .

 At first, Lara says, she found sobriety “super awkward.
 I thought there was a flashing sign above my head that read, 'This Girl Isn't Drinking.'”

 The truth is that “most people don't care or pay attention to what other people drink.”

 Lara also quickly realized people who asked nosy questions about why she wasn't drinking “tend to have their own hang-ups with alcohol.”

 “I used to think that sobriety was boring, but now I see that being a party girl was boring,” Lara says.